-- A. An opinion of the value of the subject land and a description of the methodology used to arrive at that opinion; - B. A narrative explanation of whether the replacement cost or the reproduction cost was used and why; - C. An estimate of the reproduction cost or replacement cost new, including the method used and sources employed to arrive at that estimate; - D. The amount and type of depreciation applied with a narrative explanation of why the depreciation was applied and the methods employed; and - E. A final indication of value. - 4.
+- A. An opinion of the value of the subject land and a description of the methodology used to arrive at that opinion; - B. A narrative explanation of whether the replacement cost or the reproduction cost was used and why;

+- C. An estimate of the reproduction cost or replacement cost new, including the method used and sources employed to arrive at that estimate; - D. The amount and type of depreciation applied with a narrative explanation of why the depreciation was applied and the methods employed; and - E. A final indication of value. - 4.
 Any other approach to value used should be explained with sufficient specificity to allow all other parties to reconstruct the approach used.
-A narrative explanation of why the approach was used should be included; - (C) A final opinion of value which correlates all approaches used including a narrative explanation of any weighing process used to arrive at that final opinion of value; and - (D) The signature of the appraiser.

-- (2) As used in this rule, an appraisal report for personal property should, at a minimum, conform to Uniform Standards of Professional Appraisal Practice (USPAP) requirements for a summary appraisal, must be a narrative report, and must contain the following elements: - (A) A description of the property; including a complete inventory of all personal property being valued; - (B) Original cost of each item; - (C) The class life of each item as set out in the federal Modified Accelerated Cost Recovery System life tables or their successors under the Internal Revenue Code as amended; and - (D) The value of each item by applying the class life and recovery period to the original cost of the property according to the standardized schedule of depreciation as set forth in section 137.122, RSMo. - (3) Beginning July 1, 1999, it will be unlawful for any person who is not licensed or certified by the Missouri Real Estate Appraisers Commission as provided in sections 339.500 to 339.549, RSMo, to, for a fee, develop and offer into evidence a real estate appraisal or appraisal report, as those terms are defined in section 339.503(1) and (4), before the commission unless such person is exempt from licensure and certification pursuant to section 339.501.5, RSMo Supp.
+A narrative explanation of why the approach was used should be included; - (C) A final opinion of value which correlates all approaches used including a narrative explanation of any weighing process used to arrive at that final opinion of value; and - (D) The signature of the appraiser. - (2) As used in this rule, an appraisal report for personal property should, at a minimum, conform to Uniform Standards of Professional Appraisal Practice (USPAP) requirements for a summary appraisal. - (3) Beginning July 1, 1999, it will be unlawful for any person who is not licensed or certified by the Missouri Real Estate Appraisers Commission as provided in sections 339.500 to 339.549, RSMo, to, for a fee, develop and offer into evidence a real estate appraisal or appraisal report, as those terms are defined in section 339.503(1) and (4), before the commission unless such person is exempt from licensure and certification pursuant to section 339.501.5, RSMo Supp.
 1998. - (4) Any appraisal or appraisal report, as those terms are defined in section 339.503 (1) and (4), which is filed with the commission or offered into evidence pursuant to 12 CSR 30-3.060 shall contain the Missouri Real Estate Appraisers Commission certificate or license number of the person or persons who developed the appraisal or appraisal report, or a statement setting forth the basis for exemption from licensure and certification for such persons pursuant to section 339.501.5, RSMo Supp.
 1998.
 Any such appraisal or appraisal report failing to comply with this provision will be excluded from evidence at the evidentiary hearing on the valuation of the property under appeal. - (5) Any written direct testimony of a person, testifying as to an appraisal or appraisal report, as those terms are defined in section 339.503(1) and (4), which is filed with the commission or offered into evidence pursuant to 12 CSR 30-3.060 shall contain testimony stating the Missouri Real Estate Appraisers Commission certificate or license number of the person or persons who developed the appraisal or appraisal report, or a statement setting forth the basis for exemption from licensure and certification for such person or persons pursuant to section 339.501.5, RSMo Supp.
 1998, of the person or persons whose written direct testimony is being offered into evidence.
 Any such written direct testimony failing to comply with this provision will be excluded from evidence at the evidentiary hearing on the valuation of the property under appeal.

 AUTHORITY: sections 138.430 and 138.431, RSMo 2000.
 Original rule filed Aug.
 23, 1995, effective Jan.
 30, 1996.
 Amended: Filed March 30, 1999, effective Oct.
 30, 1999.
 Amended: Filed Dec.
 29, 2005, effective Aug.
 30, 2006.
-Amended: Filed Jan.
-17, 2013, effective July 30, 2013.